Lee Jun-young: 2017–2021: UNB and acting breakthrough

-On January 22, 2020, Lee released his first Japanese album 22 which featured the title track "Come Alive".
-In 2020, he acted in the musical Swag Age: Shout out, Chosun! and received a new actor award at the fifth Korea Musical Awards.
-In April 2020, he played Kang Woo-won in the SBS television series Good Casting (2020), which was entirely pre-produced.
-In June 2020, he made a special appearance in the SBS drama Backstreet Rookie as a student who stole a college student's overcoat and bought cigarettes.
+In 2020, Lee released his first solo Japanese mini album 22 on January 22, which is also his birthday.
+The album featured six songs, from ballads to rap and dance numbers.

+Also in 2020, he acted in the musical Swag Age: Shout Out, Chosun! and received the Best New Actor award at the fifth Korea Musical Awards.
+In April 2020, he played Kang Woo-won in the SBS drama Good Casting (2020), which was entirely pre-produced.
+In June 2020, he made a special appearance in the SBS drama Backstreet Rookie as a high school student who stole a college student's overcoat to buy cigarettes.
 In October 2020, he acted in the MBC Every 1 drama Please Don't Date Him.
-He participated in the soundtrack for the drama with the single "To you who will be tired".
-On October 7, he released a new Korean single "Amen", which explored his interest in rap and hip hop.
+He participated in the soundtrack for the drama with the single "To You Who Will Be Tired".
+On October 7, he released the Korean single "Amen", which highlighted rap and hip-hop.

-In May 2021, he starred in the KBS2 drama Imitation (2021) as Kwon Ryok, a talented idol-actor and center of a fictional idol group SHAX.
-As a SHAX member, he participated in the song "MALO", "AMEN", and "Your Sign (SHAX ver)".
-In the first two mentioned songs, he mainly took over the rap part.
-As an individual Kwon Ryok, he participated in the song "Your Sign" sung by all original cast and remake of "My Old Story" sung in duet with Jiyeon T-ARA.
+In May 2021, Lee starred in the KBS2 drama Imitation (2021) as Kwon Ryok, an idol-actor and center of fictional idol group SHAX.
+As a SHAX member, he participated in the songs "MALO", "AMEN", and "Your Sign (SHAX ver)".
+In the first two mentioned songs, he mainly took over the rap.
+As Kwon Ryok, he participated in the song "Your Sign" with the cast and "My Old Story" sung in duet with Jiyeon of T-ara.
 All the songs are available on various music streaming services.

-After departing NH Media in August, he announced in November that he co-founded a new company J-flex, which will serve as his current agency for his acting projects.
-In August 2021, he appeared in the third episode of Netflix series D.P. as deserter Jung Hyun-Min.
-In order to digest the intense action scenes, he learned boxing with actor Jung Hae-in who plays Ahn Joon-ho, for a few months at an action school before filming.
-As the action scenes were shot without a stunt double, he receives praise for his swift and accurate movements.
-In November 2021, he starred in SBS drama Let Me Be Your Knight as Yoon Tae-in, a songwriter and vocalist of fictional band LUNA.
+After departing NH Media in August, Lee announced in November that he co-founded a new company, J-flex, which will serve as his current agency for his acting projects.
+In August 2021, he appeared in the third episode of the Netflix series D.P. as deserter Jung Hyun-min.
+In order to digest the intense action scenes, he learned boxing with actor Jung Hae-in, who played Ahn Jun-ho in the series, for a few months at an action school before filming.
+As the action scenes were shot without a stunt double, he received praise for his swift and accurate movements.
+In November 2021, he starred in the SBS drama Let Me Be Your Knight as Yoon Tae-in, a songwriter and vocalist of fictional band LUNA.
 As a member of LUNA, he sang several songs: "Beautiful Breakup", "Midnight Fantasy", "Let Me Be Your Knight", "Love Paranoia", and "Rock & Roll Tonight".
 He also sang a song titled "Love One Day" by himself.